Sacramento International Airport: Terminals

 The airport has two terminals, Terminal A, with 13 gates; and Terminal B, with 19 gates; totaling 32 gates.
 The old Terminal B had 14 gates.
 7 airlines operate out of Terminal B and 4 airlines operate out of Terminal A. All indoor public areas have free wi-fi (wireless Internet) provided by the Sacramento County Airport System.

 Dreyfuss + Blackford Architecture has been the Architect of Record for SMF since its inception.
 The original Terminal B (1967) and Terminal A (1998) were designed by Dreyfuss + Blackford, and they served as the local architect for the new Central Terminal B (landside building, 2011) with Corgan Associates and Fentress Architects.

 A Hyatt Place hotel is planned to be built between the two current terminals.
-Previously, the onsite Host Hotel was demolished in 2008 during Terminal B construction.
-An in-terminal hotel was proposed for Terminal B, but plans were temporarily dropped during the economic downturn of 2008, although subsequent economic regeneration and aviation growth have since revitalized such plans.
+Previously, the onsite Host Hotel was demolished in 2008 during construction the new Terminal B. An onsite hotel was proposed for Terminal B, but plans were temporarily dropped during the economic downturn of 2008, although subsequent economic regeneration and aviation growth have since revitalized such plans.

 Sacramento County Airport System has rolled out an advertising campaign dubbed "Easy as SMF" to tout the convenience of flying through SMF for residents on the eastern edge of the San Francisco Bay Area.
 Due to the Terminal B rebuild, until recently SMF charged some of the highest fees for airlines, which discouraged some carriers from operating through SMF, although SMF has since regained its reputation as a relatively budget-friendly airport, with extensive service by low-cost carriers, such as Frontier.
 The Oakland and San Francisco airports attract Sacramento-area residents seeking lower fares and more destinations.